On this page

 - Document databases don't necessarily enforce a strict schema for the data in each collection.
 While similar to documents in form, every Realm object conforms to a schema for a specific object type in the realm.
 An object cannot contain a property that is not described by its schema.

-You can read back the data that you have stored in Realm Database by finding, filtering, and sorting objects.
+You can read back the data that you have stored in Realm by finding, filtering, and sorting objects.
 You can optionally section these results by a key path, making it easier to populate sectioned tables.